Shop by Category

 How does the amount of collagen, protein and calories compare for our bone broth and collagen supplements?

-Multi Collagen Protein — 9 protein grams for one serving (10.1g); so per gram, almost as much protein as BBP
+Multi Collagen Protein — 9 protein grams for one serving (11.4 g); 18 grams of protein for two scoops

 Bone Broth Protein — 80 calories for one serving (22.3g)

-Multi Collagen Protein — 35 calories for one serving (10.1g); so per gram, slightly fewer calories than BBP
+Multi Collagen Protein — 35 calories for one serving (10.1g); 70 calories for two scoops

 Now that you know the major differences between these products, it’s time to talk about which may be better suited for you, collagen or bone broth?